---

 - If your priority is **stability and production reliability**, Seedance is the better choice

-- If your goal is **exploring new models and testing performance**, Happy Horse may be worth trying
+- If your goal is **exploring new models and testing performance**, Happy Horse is worth trying — especially now that it can be run easily in real workflows.

 In practice, many teams will test both.